 Regional Wireless Depots

 The D of T was organised along the same regional boundaries as the Home Defence.
 Within each region was a wireless depot.
-The 1950's term Wireless has been superseded in the modern language by Radio, but modern maps often show mobile radio hilltop sites at W.T.
-Station for Wireless Telegraph Station usually indicating their Military or Home Office past history.
+The old term 'Wireless' has been superseded in the modern language by Radio, but modern maps often show mobile radio hilltop sites as W.T.
+Station for Wireless Telegraph Station, usually indicating their Military or Emergency Service past history.
 The Regional Wireless Depots and their outstations were responsible for the installation and maintenance of the emergency service radios in the region.

 The radio schemes operated by the Home Office and Scottish Office were allocated four character call signs beginning with M2.
-Most police force and fire brigade radio operators dropped the M2 prefix under normal operations and used the last two letters as an abbreviation in radio operations.
+Most police force and fire brigade radio operators dropped the M2 prefix under normal operations, using the last two letters as an abbreviation.
 M2QK would be 'QueKay'.
-Others used the phonetics words for the last two letters M2YM was 'Yankee Mike'.
-Leicestershire Police was one exception who used the whole of their callsign and ended every transmission with 'emtunnul out', it took me a while to realise the first word was actually 'em-two-en-el' (M2NL)
+Others used the NATO phonetic alphabet for the last two letters M2YM was 'Yankee Mike'.
+Leicestershire Police was one exception who used the whole of their callsign and ended every transmission with 'emtunnul out', it took me a while to realise the first word was actually 'em-two-en-el' their call sign being 'M2NL'.

 In England the first letter of the abbreviated call sign for each County Police or Fire scheme signifies the Region.
 Whether by design or accident this regional identifier is often the first or last letter of the place name of the wireless depot.
 All Welsh counties start with a W, Scotland does not fit this naming scheme.
-The engineers at the wireless depot had a call sign M2R and the regional identifier.
-For example in Region 9, the Wireless Depot is Romsley, Regional letter 'Y', its callsign is M2RY serving the counties using M2YA-M2YZ.
+The engineers at the wireless depot had a call sign M2Rx with 'x' being the regional identifier.
+For example in Region 9, the Wireless Depot is Romsley, Regional letter 'Y', its callsign is M2RY serving the counties using M2YA - M2YZ call signs.